PRIDE-R/prideR/README.md

 Currently, the following domain entities are supported:

 * Projects as S4 objects, including methods to get them from PRIDE by accession and `as.data.frame`
+* Assays as S4 objects, including methods to get them from PRIDE by accession and `as.data.frame`
+* Files as S4 objects, including methods to get them from PRIDE by project and assay accession and `as.data.frame`
 * Protein identifications associated with a project, as S4 objects, including methods to get them from PRIDE by project accession and `as.data.frame`
 * PSM identifications associated with a project, as S4 objects, including methods to get them from PRIDE by project accession and `as.data.frame`
 * PRIDE Cluster ClusterSummary, as S4 objects and as `as.data.frame`.